Azure data centres

 With Locally Redundant Storage (LRS), data is stored locally within the users' primary region.
 With Geo Redundant Storage (GRS), data is stored in a secondary region 250+ miles from the primary region but within the same geography.

-Microsoft is committed to driving software and technology innovations that help people and organisations improve the environment.
-Its goal is to reduce the impact of our operations and products, help other organisations reduce their impact, and to help drive dynamic industry best practices for environmental sustainability.
-Microsoft achieved Carbon Neutrality in 2014 and achieved the goal that all new data centres have 1.125 Power Usage Effectiveness (PUE) on average, which is one-third less than the industry average data centre PUE of 1.7.
+Microsoft is committed to driving software and technology innovations that help people and organizations improve the environment.
+Our goal is to reduce the impact of our operations and products, help other organizations reduce their impact, and to help drive dynamic industry best practices for environmental sustainability.
+Microsoft achieved Carbon Neutrality in 2014, and achieved our goal that all new datacenters have an average 1.125 Power Usage Effectiveness (PUE), which is one-third less than the industry average datacenter PUE of 1.7.